 You can get a guide in advance or you can hire someone upon arrival.
 A licensed private guide, hired at the Petra Visitors Center, will run you 50JD.
 Arranging a guide in advance on TripAdvisor can alleviate some stress during the trip, if you’re a planner.
 While I did not go with him while I was there, Abdullah Nawafleh, is a private guide and comes highly recommended by friends of mine who visited recently and on TripAdvisor.

 Give yourself plenty of time when visiting Petra

 I would recommend getting to the sight as early as possible when you plan your visit to Petra.
-It’s cooler in the mornings and there are less people.
-According to the Visitors Center, which is open form 6am to 6pm in the summer and 6am to 4pm in the winter there is no official closing time, they just request that all visitors exit the area by sundown unless you are doing Petra by Night (more on that later).
+It’s cooler in the mornings and there are fewer people.
+According to the Visitors Center, which is open from 6 am to 6 pm in the summer and 6 am to 4 pm in the winter there is no official closing time, they just request that all visitors exit the area by sundown unless you are doing Petra by Night (more on that later).

 Like I said earlier Petra is huge!
 Many people say they are satisfied with doing a day there, but I wish I had 2.
 There are so many trails to explore and I think I saw about half of what I really wanted to see in the day I was there.
 With that said, I love wandering around ruins of any kind.